hylandtechoutreach/coding-activities/HtmlCssLesson.md

 That should resize the image to a more appropriate height.
 Feel free to try changing the number to see what works.

 ## Using Custom Colors
 Some basic colors are built into the web (like **pink** and **red**), but it is also possible to use custom colors!
-Each color can be represented as a _hexidecimal color code_, which is a hashtag (`#`) followed by six alphanumeric characters.
+Each color can be represented as an _rgb value_.
 The easiest way to find a specific color is to use a color picker.
 Luckily, StackBlitz has a color picker built right into the code editor!
 Follow the steps below to update the colors on the website.

 1. Go to the **style.css** file
 1. Hover over the existing color name